Creating a DNS sinkhole with Perl and unbound(8)

 The basics

-Pretend there’s a file named examplefile in the current directory that has these contents.
+Pretend a file named examplefile exists in the current directory with these contents.

 $ cat examplefile